+On instructing cells to grow into differentiated bodies.
 This notebook has been resurrected from the trash bin years after I deleted it because of my great enjoyment of Mordvintsev et al. (2020).

-They improve upon boring old school cellular automata in several ways (not all of which are completely novel, but are for sure a novel combination.)
+Mordvintsev et al. (2020) is a fun paper.
+They improve upon boring old school cellular automata in several ways (not all of which are completely novel, but seem to be a novel combination.)

 - Continuous states whose rules can be differentiably learned

 - Use of Sobel filters for CA based on local gradients